 closed.
 ARLHS NIC-004; Admiralty G3350; NGA 15440.

 - * Masachapa

 - Date unknown.
 Active (?); light characteristic unknown.
 Approx. 15 m (49 ft)

 round tower with a faux lantern and gallery; the light is displayed from the

 top of the lantern.
 Lighthouse painted gold with a purple spiral stripe; lantern

 painted white.
-A 2009 closeup is available, Elvis Dávila has a photo,
+Ronald Calero has a 2009 closeup, Elvis Dávila has a photo,

 Wilfredo Gaitán has a distant view in which the lens can be seen, and Google has a satellite